acidlabs/acid-tweet-bot/README.md

 oauth_token:        "YOUR_OAUTH_TOKEN"
 oauth_token_secret: "YOUR_OAUTH_TOKEN_SECRET"

+- upload

+- rake db:migrate

-- upload and add some offers with irb or heroku console =)
+- add some offers with irb or heroku console =)

 better documentation will be available "soon"